TheOdinProject/curriculum/intermediate_html_css/forms/form_basics.md

 #### Styling forms

  1. Read and follow along with [MDN's Form Styling Tutorials](https://developer.mozilla.org/en-US/docs/Learn/Forms#form_styling_tutorials).
 You can skip the "Customizable select elements" and "Customizable select listbox" tutorials, as they rely on very new CSS features that are not yet supported across many browsers.
+1. Read and follow along with [MDN's Form Styling Tutorials](https://developer.mozilla.org/en-US/docs/Learn/Forms#form_styling_tutorials).
+You can skip the "Customizable select elements" and "Customizable select listbox" tutorials, as they rely on very new CSS features that are not yet supported across many browsers.
 1. Read and follow along with [the internetingishard guide to forms](https://internetingishard.netlify.app/html-and-css/forms/index.html).

 </div>